-The next step is to identify the major components required for your ideal data platform.
-These components fall into four general classifications: (1) data sources, (2) data hub/data lake, (3) analytics/BI, and (4) business access.
-The basic definitions and considerations have been outlined below:
+Next, determine the major components required for the data architecture.
+These components fall into four classifications: data sources, data hub/data lake, analytics/BI, and business access.
+The basic definitions and considerations are outlined below:

-Data Sources.
-The sources you choose should support the business goals defined in the first step.
-Every modern data strategy in insurance includes some mix of the following four basic types of data sources:
+The sources you choose should support your business goals from the very beginning.
+Every modern insurance data strategy involves a mix of the following types of data sources:

 - Internal structured data such as a policyholder’s name, address, and policy number.